Gonzalo2408/CardiacOCT-project/README.md

 ## TODO:
- - Keep adding metrics to Excel files
+ - See manual measurements in detail
- - Solve NaN problem with 3d version on third dataset --> impute -1 once preprocessing is done, check again with new resampling
+ - Solve problem with DA
- - Do 3D training
+ - Do training with the selective volumes (3 frames or k-neighbors approach)
  - Figure out post-processing techniques for lipid arc and cap thickness measurements (using dynammic programming + semantic segmentation of lipid, lumen, intima, etc).
  For this, check [Lee et al. (2022)](https://www.nature.com/articles/s41598-022-24884-1) and [Wang et al. (2012)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3370980/)